k8eads/ISU-ENGL-4110/haraway.md

 *affinity not identity*

 She is honestly coming up with some banger lines here.
-As a female I am really resonating with a lot of what she is saying which is so biziare considering the time period this was written.
+As a female I am really resonating with a lot of what she is saying which is so bizarre considering the time period this was written.
 She also puts it so eloquently in a way that is profound but honestly not that hard to digest.

 **How does the rhetoric of technology intersect with rhetoric in regards to the female experience?**